Wisdom4Today with Dr. Mike

 #4: I don’t like hearing about giving money all the time

 While it is true there are some churches that are constantly harping about giving, the vast majority do not.
-In fact, some local churches have given up passing the collection plate and have opted for donation boxes being available for people to drop in their donations.
+In fact, some local churches have given up passing the collection plate and have opted for donation boxes being available for people to drop in their donations and even offer electronic options for giving.
 However, most of these same local churches report a drastic decrease in giving when giving up passing the collection plate.
 No matter what the level of giving, a local church still has expenses even if there is no paid staff despite God’s Word telling us they should be paid (1 Timothy 5:17-18).
 Most people do not know that no matter if a church rents or owns its building, the utility expenses, liability and property insurance, and even internet access costs more because more is consumed and the church is charged the business rate for such services.

 The Bible mentions giving in a much broader context than just money.
 It starts with God giving His Son as a sacrifice for our sins (John 3:16), giving of our time to God’s work (Hebrews 6:10), and giving of our talents and expertise (Romans 12:1-13).
 However, God does not want us to give just because we should do it.
 He wants us to give from our heart because we are motivated to do it out of our love for Him and our neighbor: